 Anti-avoidance rules apply for joint ventures, groups and connected persons.
 Similar rules apply for LLPs, unregistered companies and overseas companies and others save that the main determinant for inclusion in the small companies’ regime for these entities is the undertaking’s turnover (specifically defined for these purposes) in the financial year being no more than £10.1m.

 Modifications for the private sector regime

-It is also interesting to note that in the summary of responses, the Government has stated that it intends to refine the design of the reform for the private sector to help the end user business make the correct determination of whether or not the rules apply.
-This is in response to comments that many end users in the public sector have made blanket decisions that all engagements are caught, to minimise their own risk and administrative burden.
-The Government has said that it will explore options for the consequences of businesses failing to take reasonable care in arriving at their decisions as to whether or not the rules apply.
+It is also interesting to note that in the summary of responses, the Government stated that it intended to refine the design of the reform for the private sector to help the end user business make the correct determination of whether or not the rules apply.
+This was in response to comments that many end users in the public sector have made blanket decisions that all engagements are caught, to minimise their own risk and administrative burden.
+The Government has introduced legislation covering what happens to businesses that fail to take reasonable care in arriving at their decisions as to whether or not the rules apply.

 What is clear is that large and medium-sized businesses in the private sector should use the time between now and 6 April 2020 wisely, and should not underestimate the amount of work required to prepare for this major change.

 For more information please get in touch with David Williams-Richardson.